IBerniak/rpassp/README.md

 Executable script -- run.py

-Some settings should be set at settings.py: captcha pass method by define handle_captcha properly Some settings are available at run.py in the constructor FsspSearch: actual -- headless True or False The module credentials.py is necessary!
-To emulate: define an iterable of proxies with the name proxy_set, define proxy_login function or redifine authorization callable in site_service
+Some settings should be set at settings.py: captcha pass method by define handle_captcha properly and a list of proxy (at this moment there are proxies for free, they don't work well).
+Some settings are available at run.py in the constructor FsspSearch: actual -- headless True or False.

 Future implementations: debug log, 2captcha captcha method, styles in the excel writing, a validation for the excel reading, handling errors